 Last year I started the bootstrapping during the holidays and I now have the prototype in the form of cross built packages which can be installed next to amd64 packages using multiarch.

 The aim of creating the port is still the same, letting people mix fast (amd64) and reasonably hardened (hardened1-linux-amd64) packages on the same system.
+(Only for QA purposes for now, see update 3.)

 You can already try the cross-built packages in an amd64 unstable chroot, but be warned that the packages are not stable yet.